syncfusion-content/windowsforms-docs/WindowsForms/TabControlAdv/FAQ/How-to-programmatically-select-a-Tab.md

 documentation: ug
 ---

-# How to programmatically select a Tab
+# How to programmatically select a Tab?

 The following code snippet illustrates the ways to select a Tab programmatically.

 {% tabs %}

 {% highlight c# %}

 //Select Second Tab.